 Shared tenancies are popular with renters new to London, and those seeking flatmates who share a characteristic.
 But Renters’ Rights London receives more requests for help from people with joint tenancies than any other group.
 Flexible and zero hours work contracts bring their own problems; it’s very hard for many Londoners to calculate how much of their income will be spent on rent.
 We hope that you’ll participate in our survey on ‘Affordability’.
 It’s completely anonymous

 2019 has already brought some good news for renters.
 The long-awaited end to liability for (most) letting agents’ fees will come into effect on 1 June.
-Also, Mayor Sadiq Khan has stated his support for backing rent control.
+Also, Mayor Sadiq Khan has stated his support for rent control.
 Now, James Murray (Deputy Mayor for Housing) and Karen Buck MP are working to make it happen.
 And… Read More »

 If you’re seeking Seasonal good cheer, scroll straight to the end, for the latest news on Karen Buck’s excellent Private Members’ Bill.
 But after that, please show goodwill to all, by signing the government petition started by a landlord who understands our human right to housing.
 If you share your home with your landlord Renting… Read More »